Updated January 2024.

 “…rumour has it (Rita) stopped part way down the course for a few revitalizing swallows of some mysterious liquid sloshing around in a wineskin.”

 But whether you’re in the electrolyte or wineskin camp, the Peak to Valley Race is a destination race that’s a doable challenge.
 The teams are in categories based on the cumulative age of the team, with the youngsters typically getting the ruts on the second day.

-Rob Boyd Day
+Rob Boyd Day on February 25

 This year’s Peak to Valley Race actually coincides with the story of another ski legend, Rob Boyd.
 Boyd claimed Canada’s first World Cup Downhill gold on Canadian soil back on February 25, 1989.

 Boyd has participated in the Peak to Valley Race five times, but has also been a forerunner and even set a section of the course one year.
 This is definitely a race that is embedded in Whistler culture, a rite of passage for ski racers from far and wide.

 “It’s one of those races where everyone can commiserate at the end,” laughs Rob.
 “You talk about the tough turns and the deep ruts, about the perils of overtaking people or being overtaken yourself.”

 I’m pretty sure no one has ever overtaken Boyd, who says it’s fun to strategize as a team.